Proportional resource allocation in dynamic n-player Blotto games: Introduction

 \section{Introduction}

-Social, economic, and political interactions that resemble contests are ubiquitous.
-Examples include rent-seeking, political campaigns, sports competitions, litigation, lobbying, wars and so on.
-These wide-ranging applications led economists theoretically model contests to understand the strategic incentives behind them.
+There are many social, economic, and political interactions that can be modelled as contests.
+Examples include rent-seeking, political campaigns, sports competitions, litigation, lobbying, and wars, among others.
 Traditionally, the first contest model of ``Colonel Blotto'' game was introduced by Borel (1921).
-A Colonel Blotto game is a two-person static game in which each player allocates a limited resource over a number of battlefields, each of which is of the same ``size.''
-Fast forward, the literature on contests is now enormous, and a Blotto contest denotes any contest in which two or more players allocate a limited resource over some ``battlefield.''
+A Colonel Blotto game is a two-person static game in which each player allocates a limited resource over a number of identical ``battlefields.''
+Fast forward, the literature on contests is now enormous, and a Blotto contest denotes any contest in which two or more players allocate a limited resource over some battlefields.

-In this paper, we introduce, to the best of our knowledge, the first model of dynamic multi-battle $n$-player Blotto games in a very general framework as follows.
-The players each have possibly asymmetric resources, the battlefields are heterogenous, and the contest success functions are quite general as well.
-In our benchmark model, each player starts the dynamic contest with a limited budget and distributes this budget over a finite number of battlefields, which could be of varying sizes.
-For example, one battlefield may be the double or triple the area of another battle.
+In this paper, we introduce a dynamic multi-battle $n$-player Blotto games as follows.
+The players each have possibly asymmetric resources and the battlefields each have possibly a distinct prize.
+Each player's probability of winning the prize in a battlefield is governed by a contest success function (CSF) and players' resource allocation on that battlefield.
+In our benchmark model, each player starts the dynamic contest with a limited budget and distributes this budget over a finite number of battlefields.
 Since the battles take place in a sequential order, players can condition their strategies on the outcomes of previous battles.
-At time $t$, players choose simultaneously their allocation on battle $t$ to win $x^{t}>0$, which could be interpreted as the area of the battlefield.
-The winner in a battlefield is determined by a contest success function satisfying the axioms (A1-A6) of Skaperdas (1996).
+At time $t$, players choose simultaneously their allocation on battlefield $t$ to win $x^{t}>0$, which is the prize of the battlefield.
+The winner of the prize in a battlefield is determined by a contest success function satisfying the axioms (A1-A6) of Skaperdas (1996).
 The winner and the resulting resource allocations are revealed to every player before the next battle takes place.
-The overall winner of this dynamic game is the player who wins the most area.
-We also introduce an extension of our model to the case in which the initial resources of the players might be subject to an exogeneous shock and can change throughout the game.
+The players maximize the total expected prizes in this dynamic game.
+We also introduce an extension of our model to the case in which the initial resources of the players may be subject to an exogenous shock and hence can change throughout the game.